Montenegro: Early modern period

 From 1392, numerous parts of the territory were controlled by Republic of Venice, including the city of Budva, in that time known as "Budua".

 The Venetian territory was centred on the Bay of Kotor, and the Republic introduced governors who meddled in Montenegrin politics.
 Venice controlled territories in present-day Montenegro until its fall in 1797.

 Large portions fell under the control of the Ottoman Empire from 1496 to 1878.
 In the 16th century, Montenegro developed a unique form of autonomy within the Ottoman Empire that permitted Montenegrin clans freedom from certain restrictions.
 Nevertheless, the Montenegrins were disgruntled with Ottoman rule, and in the 17th century, repeatedly rebelled, which culminated in the defeat of the Ottomans in the Great Turkish War at the end of that century.

 Montenegrin territories were controlled by warlike clans.
 Most clans had a chieftain (knez), who was not permitted to assume the title unless he proved to be as worthy a leader as his predecessor.
 An assembly of Montenegrin clans (Zbor) was held every year on 12 July in Cetinje, and any adult clansman could take part.
-In 1515, Montenegro became a theocracy led by the Metropolitanate of Montenegro and the Littoral, which flourished after the Petrović-Njegoš of Cetinje became the traditional prince-bishops (whose title was "Vladika of Montenegro").
+In 1515, Montenegro became a theocracy led by the Metropolitanate of Montenegro and the Littoral, which flourished after the Petrović-Njegoš of Cetinje became the prince-bishop (whose title was "Vladika of Montenegro").

 People from Montenegro in this historical period were described as Orthodox Serbs.